mendixlabs/time-series/README.md

 * Date formatting on x-axis
 * Formatting of numbers on y-axis
-* Use of a guideline and floating tooltip while hovering over the chart
+* Guidelines and floating tooltips
-* Support for customized line colors
+* Automatic line colouring or custom
 * Filling of series area

 ## Dependencies